elixir-nx/axon/README.md

 * Validation and Testing Integration
 * Logging to tools like TensorBoard
 * Inclusion of Train/Validate/Test Metrics
-* Per batch/epoch callbacks for things like early stopping and model checkpointing

 Additionally, we would love to explore more advanced things like distributed training.
 We are also seeking ways to improve the performance of our training loops by running them entirely on native accelerators.